-Our long-term incentive program ("LTIP") provides for the grant of equity awards and is available to only a select group of senior management employees, including executive officers, whose responsibilities and decisions directly impact long-term business results.
-In each case, an executive officer's LTIP award is consistent with other Company executives at a similar level.
+Our long-term incentive program ("LTIP") provides for the grant of equity awards and is available to a small group of senior management employees, including executive officers, whose responsibilities and decisions directly impact long-term business results.
+In each case, an executive officer's LTIP award is consistent with other executives within the Company at a similar level.
 Including equity awards in the compensation package of our executive officers is beneficial in aligning management and stockholder interests, and consequently increasing stockholder value because the value of equity awards is directly tied to the value of our stock, providing award recipients with incentives to increase the value of our stock.
-While our CEO may recommend grants of equity awards for executive officers, the Committee must approve all equity-based awards granted to our employees.
+While our CEO may recommend grants of equity awards for executive officers, the Committee must approve all equity-based awards granted to all of our employees, including our executive officers.

-The mix of equity awards is generally reviewed and adjusted by the Committee each year in consideration of data provided by its independent compensation consultant combined with a review of the Company's performance and business goals and consideration of global and domestic economic conditions.
-The combination of stock option and other equity award grants to an executive officer is considered in the analysis of the executive officer's overall compensation package based on market competitiveness and a review of the executive officer's ability to contribute to increases in stockholder value.
+The form of equity awards is reviewed by the Committee each year in consideration of data provided by its independent compensation consultant combined with a review of the Company's performance and business goals and consideration of global and domestic economic conditions.
+The combination of equity award grants to an executive officer is considered in the analysis of the executive officer's overall compensation package based on market competitiveness and a review of the executive officer's ability to contribute to increases in stockholder value.
 The Committee also takes into consideration the expense to the Company associated with equity awards.
-Generally, the Committee targets LTIP equity award opportunities at a value equal to the 65th percentile of competitive market data.
+Generally, the Committee targets LTIP equity award opportunities at a grant-date value equal to the 65th percentile of competitive market data.
+The use of the 65th percentile of competitive market data for on-target long-term incentive awards demonstrates our belief that executive compensation should emphasize performance-based metrics linked to long-term value creation and stockholder alignment.
+By setting the target long-term incentive award above the competitive market median, we believe we provide executives greater incentive to drive company results that increase long-term stockholder value.